Get Answers to your LGBTQIA+ Family Law FAQs (Frequently Asked Questions)

 Surrogacy in New Jersey is legal, but surrogacy contracts are not.
 You cannot legally pay a fee to someone for being your surrogate; however you can provide compensation for medical and travel expenses and other costs related to the pregnancy and delivery.
 If you and your partner are considering a surrogate, consult with an experienced attorney, be sure that your surrogate has her own counsel and learn as much as you can regarding the law, procedures and costs before you enter into any agreement.

 What are the requirements to register a Domestic Partnership?

 Couples wishing to register a Domestic Partnership must be same-sex couples OR opposite-sex couples who are both 62 years of age or older.
 Couples must also meet the following requirements:

 Do you have questions about adoption?
 Triparenting?
 LGBTQIA+ marriage or divorce?
-Ask your question online or contact us to schedule a free consultation to get answers to your burning questions and plan a strategy for your future.
+Ask your question online or contact us to schedule an initial consultation to get answers to your burning questions and plan a strategy for your future.
 Contact us today.
 Secure your future.
 Call us: (888) 888-0919.